channable/opsqueue/producer_libs/python/README.md

 # Structure

-All logic happens inside the main `toypsqueue` crate.
+All logic happens inside the main `opsqueue` crate.
 Only the Python-specific parts live inside this library.

 You will notice that some structs/enums are defined which seem to be 1:1 copies of definitions inside the main crate.